 Horses are hindgut fermenters because fibre digestion by microbes occurs in the hindgut (cecum and colon).

-The hindgut contains a complex ecosystem of bacteria, yeast, and other microorganisms that break down fibre in the diet through fermentation.
+The hindgut contains a complex ecosystem of bacteria, protozoa, yeast, and other microorganisms that break down fibre in the diet through fermentation.
 [3]

 Hindgut fermentation breaks down fibre and some of the protein in the diet to produce:

 • Energy: Mostly in the form of volatile fatty acids (acetate, butyrate and propionate) that can be absorbed and used by the horse.
+Lactate can also be absorbed and used as an energy source.

 • Amino acids: The building blocks of proteins, these are mostly used within the microbial environment and not absorbed in significant quantities.